Effective Jan. 3, 2021

 To the extent necessary for those purposes, Company shall take reasonable steps to ensure that Personal Information is accurate, complete, current and reliable for its intended use.

-Pursuant to the Privacy Shield Frameworks, EU, UK and Swiss individuals have the right to obtain our confirmation of whether we maintain personal information relating to you in the United States.
+Pursuant to the EU-US DPF, the UK Extension to the EU-US DPF, and the Swiss-US DPF, EU, UK and Swiss individuals have the right to obtain our confirmation of whether we maintain personal information relating to you in the United States.
 Upon request, we will provide you with access to the personal information that we hold about you.
 You may also correct, amend, or delete the personal information we hold about you, except where the burden or expense of providing access would be disproportionate to the risks to the privacy of the individual in the case in question or where the rights of persons other than the individual would be violated.
 Individuals may not amend their Innovation Profiler assessments or Swarm Innovation Training responses once a page has been submitted.

 Verification, Enforcement, and Recourse

-With respect to personal data received or transferred pursuant to the Privacy Shield Frameworks, Swarm Vision is subject to the regulatory and enforcement powers of the U.S. Federal Trade Commission.
+With respect to personal data received or transferred pursuant to the Data Privacy Frameworks, Swarm Vision is subject to the regulatory and enforcement powers of the U.S. Federal Trade Commission.

 Los Altos CA 94023